On the existence of solutions to stochastic quasi-variational inequality and complementarity problems: Introduction

 \begin{examplee} Consider the following stochastic linear complementarity problem:

 Specifically, this can be cast as an affine stochastic variational inequality problem VI$(K,F)$ where

-\end{examplee} {Consider two cases that pertain to either when the expectation is available in closed-form (a); or not (b):} \\ {\bf (a) Expectation $\mathbb{E}[.]$ available:} Suppose in this instance, $\omega$ is a random variable that takes values {$\omega^1$ of $\omega^2$, given by the following}:
+\end{examplee} {Consider two cases that pertain to either when the expectation is available in closed-form (a); or not (b):} \\ {\bf (a) Expectation $\mathbb{E}[.]$ available in closed form:} Suppose in this instance, $\omega$ is a random variable that takes values {$\omega^1$ of $\omega^2$, given by the following}:

 Consequently, the stochastic variational inequality problem can be expressed as

 In fact, this problem is a {strongly} monotone linear complementarity problem and admits a unique solution given by $x^* = (0,2).$ If one cannot ascertain monotonicity, a common approach lies in examining coercivity properties of the map; specifically, VI$(K,F)$ is solvable since there exists an $x^{\rm ref} \in K$ such that \uss{(cf.~\cite[Ch.~2]{facchinei02finite})}